radtradcath/curriculum/javascript/organizing_your_javascript_code/oop_principles.md

   }
 }
 ~~~
+The first issue is that a function supposed to check whether a certain game is over or not contains DOM related methods for creating and appending elements.
 You should extract all the DOM manipulation into its own module and use it like so:

 ~~~javascript
 function isGameOver() {